-A few years ago, a video from visionary David Bowie got viral.
+A few years ago, a video from visionary David Bowie went viral.
 In an interview on BBC, from 1999, Bowie predicted the impact of Internet.
-The perplex interviewer, Jeremy Paxman, asked “It’s just a tool, isn’t it?”.
+The perplexed interviewer, Jeremy Paxman, asked “It’s just a tool, isn’t it?”.
 Bowie replied “No, it’s not.
 It’s an alien life form” and laughed.
 I believe both of them were right.

 The usage of tools is defining for human kind.
 Literally.